June 24, 2025

 Recognizing the need to align skills with future economic demands, Azerbaijan is actively modernizing its vocational training infrastructure.
 The government, through bodies like the State Agency for Vocational Education, is investing in programs designed to prepare the workforce for green energy and high-tech manufacturing.

 A prime example is the new vocational training center being developed in the Alat Free Economic Zone (AFEZ).
-This initiative, created in partnership with the Ministry of Education and the state oil company SOCAR, is designed specifically to supply skilled labor for the zone’s tenants.
-Its curriculum focuses on essential disciplines like mechanical and electrical engineering, creating a direct pipeline of talent for advanced manufacturing operations such as solar module production.
+This initiative—a partnership with the Ministry of Education and the state oil company SOCAR—is designed specifically to supply skilled labor for the zone’s tenants.
+Its curriculum focuses on essential disciplines like mechanical and electrical engineering, creating a direct pipeline of talent for advanced manufacturing operations like solar module production.

 Azerbaijan's Untapped Potential: A Deep Dive into the Skilled Workforce for Solar Module Production